 The City owns and operates a potable water system that serves customers within its corporate limits as well as adjacent unincorporated areas.
 Covering a service area identical to that for the City's wastewater system, the potable water system combined with the wastewater system forms a single unified and contiguous utility service area.
 Approximately 75% to 80% of the utility service area is served by this water system.
-The remainder of the utility service area receives water from individual wells serving the Winter Park Golf Course and the Martin Luther King Jr. Park irrigation system.
-The population served by the water system was approximately 68,000 consumers in 2022.
+The remainder of the utility service area receives water from individual wells serving the Winter Park Golf Course and the Lake Island Irrigation System.
+The population served by the water system was approximately 68,000 in 2003.